Secure Multiple Domains or Subdomains with a Single Certificate

 Keeping track of individual SSL certificates becomes more difficult as the number of domains or subdomains increases.

-Individuals and organizations can reduce costs, meet a variety of security requirements, and avoid the difficulties of managing traditional SSL certificates, by unifying several domains, subdomains and servers, under a single certificate.
-The benefits and features of Multi Domain SSL Certificates, include:
+The benefits of using a single certificate include reduced costs, meeting a variety of security requirements, and avoiding the difficulties of managing traditional SSL certificates, by unifying several domains, subdomains, and servers.

 Consolidated Management

-Organizations can combine their efforts to manage SSL certificates by using multi domain SSL certificates.
-Management operations, such as certificate issuance, renewal, and installation, are made more efficient by using a single certificate which protects up to a hundred* domains or subdomains.
+Businesses can consolidate their security better by using multi domain SSL certificates.
+Management tasks like issuance, renewal, and installation, are made more efficient by using a single certificate that protects up to a hundred* domains or subdomains.
+This streamlined approach can improve operational efficiency and resources.

 * Figure at time of writing blog post